Different Types of Cat Toys

-Cats aren’t just cute—they’re natural hunters, climbers, and problem-solvers.
+Different Types of Cat Toys aren’t just cute—they’re natural hunters, climbers, and problem-solvers.
 To keep them healthy and mentally stimulated, they need a variety of toys that speak to their instincts.
 Whether you have a playful kitten, a lazy adult cat, or a high-energy breed, the right toys can help reduce boredom, prevent destructive behaviors, and improve overall well-being.
+Different Types of Dog Toys

 Below is a guide to the most popular types of cat toys, what they’re best for, and how to choose the right ones for your feline friend.